 Held every August, the Oceanside International Film Festival officially kicks off a season of film festivals, which are conducted annually in San Diego county.
 Established in 2009, OIFF is an opportunity for independent filmmakers to have their work screened along the county’s North Coast region.
-It also gives attendees a chance for viewing local and international films at a place in Southern California known for its rich history, beautiful beaches, and unique artistic community.
-Film industry guests and general attendees alike will appreciate the ocean-infused atmosphere surrounding the city, where the festival is held.
+It also gives attendees a chance for viewing local and international films at a place in Southern California known for its rich history, beautiful beaches, and unique artistic community. in 2017, Oceanside was honored as one of only 14 California designated cultural districts throughout the Golden State.

 ABOUT OUR VENUE